baetyl/baetyl/doc/us-en/about/How-to-contribute.md

 ## Code Review

-> + About Golang format, pelase refer to [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
+> + About Golang format, please refer to [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
 > + Please feel free to ping your reviewers by sending them the URL of your pull request via email.
 Please do this after your pull request passes the CI.
 > + Please answer reviewers' every comment.
 If you are to follow the comment, please write "Done"; please give a reason otherwise.
 > + If you don't want your reviewers to get overwhelmed by email notifications, you might reply their comments by [in a batch](https://help.github.com/articles/reviewing-proposed-changes-in-a-pull-request/).